The Parent Trap II: Plot

 Sharon discovers the girls' scheme and decides to trick them instead.
-She contacts Brian Carey (Harvey) Susan's husband, who is a pilot for Trans World Airlines, and involves him in her scheme.
+She contacts Brian Carey, Susan's husband, who is a pilot for Trans World Airlines, and involves him in her scheme.
 While Susan and Bill are on a date, the real Sharon and Brian pretend to also be on one, with Sharon dressed as a different woman.

 Susan becomes distracted and clumsy on her date while watching her husband.
 Finally having had enough, she announces to Bill that the man she is watching is her husband.
 She storms over to their table, but begins laughing when she sees her sister underneath a black wig.

 Susan and Sharon clear up the situation for Bill, and Sharon says that she does not have romantic feelings for him, and would like it if they just remained friends.

 A going away party is thrown for Sharon and Nikki on the boat of her boss, Mr. Elias.
 Sharon and Bill meet in the cabin while Nikki and Mary go get something from the car.
 The girls release the ropes from the boat and push it away from the dock.
 The guests begin arriving and watch helplessly as the boat drifts away.

 Sharon and Bill are enjoying each other's company, but wonder where everyone is.
 They go to the deck, see how far out they are from the shore, and then, Bill kisses Sharon.
 The scene switches to the wedding.
 Mary and Nikki are finally step-sisters and Nikki doesn't have to move to New York City.